KnowageLabs/Knowage-Documentation/administrator-guide/configure-data-sources.rst

 Knowage supports Google Big Query datasources via Simba JDBC Driver: see `official documentation <https://cloud.google.com/bigquery/providers/simba-drivers>`_.

-For exmaple, to create a JDBC connection to a Google Big Query dataset using a service account you can add the following configurtaion to ``TOMCAT_HOME/conf/server.xml``:
+For example, to create a JDBC connection to a Google Big Query dataset using a service account you can add the following configurtaion to ``TOMCAT_HOME/conf/server.xml``:

 .. code-block:: xml